 The Night before

-- Meanwhile mix the sugar and salt with your water together with the beaten egg.
+- Mix the sugar and salt with your water together with the beaten egg.

 - Add the liquid slowly to your dough and mix slowly.
 Take your time and enjoy it.